Knockcroghery: Built heritage

 Much of the architecture of the village centre dates from the 1920s when the village was rebuilt after the burning by the Black and Tans.
 A number of buildings, such as the church, the community centre, the parochial house, Murray's and the Widow Pat's, predate this however.
 The Record of Protected Structures, as maintained by Roscommon County Council, includes Scregg House and a number of other 19th century buildings in the Knockcroghery area.

-The village's Anglican church was demolished with explosives in 1966.
+The village's Anglican church was constructed in the early 19th century and was demolished with explosives in 1966.
 The stone from the church was reused to build a church elsewhere.
 The local school was temporarily evacuated for the demolition.
 The site formerly occupied by the Anglican church is now occupied by a petrol station.
 The former rectory associated with the village's former Anglican church remains standing.

 Saint Patrick's Catholic Church

 St. Patrick's Catholic Church is an example of late nineteenth-century ecclesiastical design.
 It features a two-stage bell tower with pinnacles and a more recently added copper spire.
 It was built commencing in 1879, with the church being consecrated on 18 October 1885.
 In the early 1950s, the tower and spire were completed, the bell was installed and the choir gallery was built.
 At the same time, repair works were carried out, the church was replastered internally and wiring for electric lighting and heating was installed in anticipation of the arrival of rural electrification.
 In the meantime, lighting was provided by a petrol-powered generator.
+Electricity came to the village in late 1953.

 The carved limestone baptismal font in St Patrick's Church came from the old church in Ballymurray (now the site of Ballymurray National School).
 It was initially used as a holy water font inside the front door before being moved to its current location beside the altar to be used as a baptismal font.
 The smaller carved limestone holy water font, which is built into the wall inside the tower door, is believed to have come from the old church in Culleen (now Cullen Hall).

 The stained glass windows on the Eastern side of the church depict the history of the church in Ireland, including the old thatched church in Ballymurray.

 Transport

-Knockcroghery railway station opened on 13 February 1860 and finally closed on 17 June 1963.
+Knockcroghery railway station opened on 13 February 1860 and finally closed on 17 June 1963, although trains on the Westport-Dublin line continue to pass through the now-closed station.
 Roscommon railway station is now the nearest station and is located 10 km from Knockcroghery village.
 It is on the Westport-Dublin line, also serving indirect routes to Ballina, Galway and Ennis.

 Knockcroghery is served by Bus Éireann's Route 440 (Westport-Athlone), with indirect routes to Galway, Dublin and other towns.
 The village is situated on the main N61 road between Athlone and Roscommon towns, and near the M6 Galway-Dublin motorway.